top of page

 See the full lineup of ImpelPro impeller pullers at impelpro.com

-Eddie Protzeller is a Seattle-based tugboat mechanic, marine mechanic, and the inventor of the ImpelPro® Impeller Puller.
-With 15 years of hands-on experience servicing inboard engines and generators, Eddie designed ImpelPro after struggling to remove a severely stuck impeller in a tight engine compartment.
+Eddie Protzeller is a Seattle tugboat and yacht mechanic, and the inventor of the ImpelPro® Impeller Puller.
+With 15 years servicing inboard engines and generators, he designed ImpelPro after fighting a badly stuck impeller in a tight engine compartment.
 He specializes in boat cooling systems and impeller maintenance.

 bottom of page